-Vietnamese Cabbage Salad with Chicken and Cilantro
+Vietnamese Cabbage Salad with Chicken

 Having a good quality fish sauce makes a big difference here, and I love Three Crabs Fish Sauce, which I learned about from Lydia’s post on fish sauce.
 Read that if you’ve never cooked with fish sauce before.
 Or if you want it to be gluten-free, Red Boat Fish Sauce is also wonderful.
 And don’t be put off by the smell, this stuff tastes amazing in small amounts.